-An event is a short text messages generated by WanSight components and logged by the Console that describes the change of an operational status.
+Events are short text messages that describe the change of an operational status.
+They are generated by WanSight components and logged by Console.

 You can list events in Reports " Components " [Component Name] " [Component Type] Event sub-tab.
 To search, sort or filter event messages, click the small down arrow that appears when hovering over the Event column header.
 To see additional details about an event click the <+> button from the first column.